ColsonZhang/EE219-ICS/projects/lab3/README.md

 );
 ```

-**Important Notes**
+#### Data Access

 The minimum stride of access memory is 1 Byte (8 bits).

-For 64-bits data access, the access address's step is 8.
-For example, data A and data B are both 64-bit data and stored in adjacent locations.
+**For 64-bits data access, the access address's step is 8.** For example, data A and data B are both 64-bit data and stored in adjacent locations.
 Data A's address is 0x0000_1000 and data B's address is 0x0000_1008.

-When the data width of the interface is 64-bits,  it's necessary to split the read data (64-bits) into 2 segments(32-bits) and select the correct segment according to the address, in order to get the 32-bits data.
+**When the data width of the interface is 64-bits,  it's necessary to split the read data (64-bits) into 2 segments(32-bits) and select the correct segment according to the address, in order to get the 32-bits data.
 For writing data into memory, the process is similar.
 The write-data (32-bits) should be embedded in the correct segment (32-bits) of the interface data (64-bits).
-Meanwhile, the corresponding mask segment should be set high to enable the segment's writing function.
+Meanwhile, the corresponding mask segment should be set high to enable the segment's writing function.**

+For example, the two 32-bits data segments at address `0x0000_1000` and `0x0000_1100 `are wanted.
+Due to access address step of the memory is 8, the actual address passed to the memory is the same, `0x0000_1000`.
+Then a 64-bits data is passed to the `mem_stage`, and it will decide to take the high part or low part of the 64-bits data according to the actual address.
+For `0x0000_1100` it will take the high part and for `0x0000_1000` it will take the low part.

+For writing data into memory, the principle is the same.
+When writing to `0x0000_1000`, set the low 32-bits ( of the memory writing interface ) the real data and set the high 32-bits `0x0000`.
+Meanwhile, set the low 32-bits of the writing mask `0xffff` to enable the writing function and set the high 32-bits of the mask `0x0000` to disable the writing fuction.

 ### Assembly Code